samitochi04/Diversis/Readme.md

 - Tailored content for digital business building services
 - Modified contact form with EmailJS integration
 - Africa-focused business reach and testimonials

+## License

+### Diversis Custom License

+Copyright © 2024 Diversis

+1. **Permission for Improvements**:
+   - You are permitted to suggest improvements and modifications to this software.
+   - All suggested improvements must be approved by the copyright holder (Diversis) before implementation.
+   - Contributors retain credit for their contributions but do not gain ownership rights to the original work.

+2. **Restrictions**:
+   - Commercial use of this software, in whole or in part, is expressly prohibited without prior written permission from the copyright holder.
+   - Distribution of modified versions is not permitted without explicit approval from the copyright holder.
+   - The software may not be included as part of a product or service offered for sale without a separate licensing agreement.

+3. **No Warranty**:
+   - The software is provided "as is", without warranty of any kind, express or implied.
+   - The copyright holder is not liable for any damages arising from the use of this software.

+4. **Attribution**:
+   - Any use of this software must maintain all copyright notices, acknowledgments, and attributions contained in the original work.

+For permissions beyond the scope of this license, please contact: temmodaryl317@gmail.com

 © Diversis - All Rights Reserved